redhat-cop/pathfinder/README.md

 # Pathfinder

+🚨 **NOTE** 🚨: This project is not more under development or maintanance mode.
+This project was moved to the [Tackle project](https://github.com/konveyor/tackle-pathfinder) in [Konveyor community](https://github.com/konveyor).
+Check it to get the latest features and updates 💪.

 A workload assessment tool used to determine an applications suitability for running on OpenShift/Kubernetes

 [![Build Status](https://travis-ci.org/redhat-cop/pathfinder.svg?branch=master)](https://travis-ci.org/redhat-cop/pathfinder) [![Docker Repository on Quay](https://quay.io/repository/pathfinder/pathfinder-server/status "Docker Repository on Quay")](https://quay.io/repository/pathfinder/pathfinder-server)